orm81zp/project-BabyYodaBot/README.md

 show-email                - used to display an email: show-email <name>
 remove-address            - used to remove an address: remove-address <name>
 remove-email              - used to remove an email: remove-email <name>
+show-phones                - used to display a phone: show-phone <name>
+change-phone              - used to change a phone: change-phone <name> <old phone> <new phone>
+remove-phone              - used to remove a phone: remove-phone <name> <phone>

 save                      - used to save data: save help                      - used to display information about all commands: help